surniaulula/wpsso/readme.txt

 = 4.9.3-dev.1 =

-(2018/07/29) Added a sanity check for options with an image ID value.
+(2018/07/29) Added jQuery to show the notices drop-down if there are any error or warning notices.
+Added a sanity check for options with an image ID value to make sure the value is numeric.

 = 4.9.2 =